The following is a copy of the e-mail response from the Office of the United

 to take this opportunity to remind you that every Kashmiri is free to send

-the complaint.
+evidence to participate in the complaint.
 Similarly, any human rights groups and activists with evidence on

 India's human rights violations in Kashmir should contact them in the same way.